carj/pyPreservica/docs/intro.rst

-If you don't want to include your Preservica credentials within your python script then the following two methods should be used.
+If you don't want to include your Preservica credentials within your python script because you are sharing scripts or using a version control system then one of the following two methods should be used.

 2 **Environment Variable**